Chapter 25

 "[21] I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!""

-In the framework of the whole New Testament, the Holy Spirit is teaching us to yield our lives to Him.
-The Scriptures also reveal to us that as we yield to God the Holy Spirit His fruits and power will flow from within us.
+In the framework of the whole New Testament, the Holy Spirit is teaching us to commit our lives to Jesus Christ.
+The Scriptures also reveal to us that when we commit our lives to Jesus Christ the fruits of the Holy Spirit will flow from within us.
 This is exactly what Jesus foretold would happen to those who thirst for godliness and come to Him to be born again of the Holy Spirit.
 To refresh our memories let us read from,

 John 7:37-39